di/corvid/README.md

 ## Running

 By default corvid expects to be run in a directory with an `input` directory.
-With no parameters, corvid will process all files in this directory into the `output` directory, and exit.
+With no parameters, corvid will process all files in this directory into the `output` directory and exit.

 ```
+Usage:
+$ corvid [OPTIONS]

+For help:
 $ corvid --help
-Usage: corvid [OPTIONS]

 Options:
   -l, --listen          Enable live reloading